adrianlua03/ENG1003_w1_Group10/README.md

 "Path planning is a process to identify or predict an object's ability to move from the origin to the destination.

-"Path planning is to find a way that the object is able to move from the origin to the destination.

 It is commonly used in aviation, robotics and computer games.
 In aviation, pilots have to do path planning before every flight in order to make sure the flight route is possible to run through.